-- Manage the workforce health and safety through implementation of the Whitehaven Coal Health and Safety Management Systems.
-This comprises a broad range of measures which directly avoid the need for non-resident workers to access hospital services. - Manage fatigue through implementation of the Whitehaven Fatigue Management Standard and associated Fatigue Assessment Form and Fatigue Risk Assessment Chart. - Manage risks associated with drugs and alcohol through implementation of the Whitehaven Alcohol and Drug Standard and associated Alcohol and Other Drugs Procedure which prescribes limits, testing procedures and employee assistance and awareness programs. - Manage workforce health and hygiene through implementation of the Whitehaven Coal Health Management Standard which provides minimum standards for health and hygiene risks associated with mining operations. - Ensure all members of the workforce are fully inducted and trained through implementation of the Whitehaven Coal Induction and Training Standard- establishes minimum training standards for employees, contractors and visitors who perform work for Whitehaven WS. - Provide on-site first aid facilities for workers with appropriately trained personnel available that can assist with attending to minor workforce health issues, as well as providing first response services for emergency situations and site accidents. - Regularly engage with WAV operators to encourage and support workforce health programs targeting mental health, obesity, drug and alcohol use. - Establishment of an Employee Assistance Program (EAP) tailored to suit the needs of the Project workforce. - Provide an annual financial contribution to support employees and families through mental health, domestic violence and suicide prevention programs. - Consult and collaborate with Queensland Police Service, camp accommodation providers, and other stakeholders to identify and address any antisocial or disruptive workforce behaviour in local communities.
+- Manage the workforce health and safety through implementation of the Whitehaven Coal Health and Safety Management Systems. - Manage fatigue through implementation of the Whitehaven Fatigue Management Standard and associated Fatigue Assessment Form and Fatigue Risk Assessment Chart. - Manage risks associated with drugs and alcohol through implementation of the Whitehaven Alcohol and Drug Standard and associated Alcohol and Other Drugs Procedure which prescribes limits, testing procedures and employee assistance and awareness programs. - Manage workforce health and hygiene through implementation of the Whitehaven Coal Health Management Standard which provides minimum standards for health and hygiene risks associated with mining operations. - Ensure all members of the workforce are fully inducted and trained through implementation of the Whitehaven Coal Induction and Training Standard- establishes minimum training standards for employees, contractors and visitors who perform work for Whitehaven WS. - Provide on-site first aid facilities for workers with appropriately trained personnel available that can assist with attending to minor workforce health issues, as well as providing first response services for emergency situations and site accidents. - Regularly engage with WAV operators to encourage and support workforce health programs targeting mental health, obesity, drug and alcohol use. - Provide an annual financial contribution to support employees and families through mental health, domestic violence and suicide prevention programs. - Consult and collaborate with Queensland Police Service, camp accommodation providers, and other stakeholders to identify and address any antisocial or disruptive workforce behaviour in local communities.